Leeds Beckett University - City Campus,

 Lecturer

-Beverley is a lecturer in Public Health Nutrition and her research interests are centred around diet quality and weight-related health.
+Beverley is a lecturer in Public Health Nutrition and her research interests are centred around diet quality (including 'ultra processed' food) and weight-related health.

 About

-Beverley is a lecturer in Public Health Nutrition and her research interests are centred around diet quality and weight-related health.
+Beverley is a lecturer in Public Health Nutrition and her research interests are centred around diet quality (including 'ultra processed' food) and weight-related health.

 Beverley gained her Ph.D. in Nutritional Epidemiology from the University of Leeds in 2004.
-Her post-doctoral work included projects on obesity, childhood obesity and eating behaviour.
+Her post-doctoral work includes projects on obesity, childhood obesity, eating behaviour and diet quality.

 Beverley is a network lead for the Yorkshire branch of the Association for the Study of Obesity, deputy lead of the UK Congress on Obesity, and Co-Lead of the Education and Training Group at Leeds Beckett University's Obesity Institute.

-Beverley is a lecturer in Public Health Nutrition and her research interests are centred around diet quality and weight-related health.
+Beverley is a lecturer in Public Health Nutrition and her research interests are centred around diet quality (including 'ultra processed' food) and weight-related health.

 Degrees